barend-erasmus/creating-libraries/README.md

 ## Introduction

-Libraries comes with great benefits but if designed incorrectly it could be your worst nightmare.
+Libraries come with great benefits but if designed incorrectly it could be your worst nightmare.

-When creating a software solution, we should always keep the future in mind especially when creating libraries as they have a longer lifespan.
+When creating a software solution, we should always keep the future in mind, especially when creating libraries as they have a longer lifespan.

 ## What does a bad library look like?

 ![Bad](https://raw.githubusercontent.com/barend-erasmus/creating-libraries/master/images/chart.jpg)

-Here we have created a library for a component which creates colored rectangles for each datapoint.
+Here we have created a library for a component that creates colored rectangles for each data-point.

 ```javascript
 function initialize(data, height, width) {